terence636/DOCKER/dockerize_reactapp/README.md

 5. Why Multi-Stage Docker Builds are better

 ## Prerequisites
-1. Docker: To check if it is installed or not, rundocker -v command
+1. Docker: To check if it is installed or not, run docker -v command
 2. Node.js: To check if it is installed or not, run node -v command
 3. Docker Hub account(optional): if you want to publicly share your application by pull and push Docker images.
 4. React.js application